 Email.
 Please use your University of Toronto email to communicate with me with regard to personal matters, or to communicate with the TAs.
-I will do my best to respond to your emails within 36 hours from Monday to Friday, 9 a.m. to 5 p.m.
+I will do my best to respond to your emails within 24 hours from Monday to Friday between 9 a.m. and 5 p.m.